CsabaDu/CsabaDu.DynamicTestData/_xUnit/README.md

 This class extends the abstract `DynamicDataSource` class of `CsabaDu.DynamicTestData` framework.
 (To learn more about the base class, see [Abstract DynamicDataSource Class](https://github.com/CsabaDu/CsabaDu.DynamicTestData/?tab=readme-ov-file#abstract-dynamicdatasource-class).)

-This class contains the `AddTestDataToTheoryData`, `AddTestDataReturnsToTheoryData` and `AddTestDataThrowsToTheoryData` methods to add `TestData` instances of `CsabaDu.DynamicTestData` framework or its propertes to an initiated `TheoryData` instance.
+This class contains the `Add`, `AddReturns` and `AddThrows` methods to add `TestData` instances of `CsabaDu.DynamicTestData` framework or its propertes to an initiated `TheoryData` instance.
 (To learn more about the `TestData` types of `CsabaDu.DynamicTestData`, see [ITestData Base Interfaces](https://github.com/CsabaDu/CsabaDu.DynamicTestData/#itestdata-base-interfaces) and [TestData Record Types](https://github.com/CsabaDu/CsabaDu.DynamicTestData/#testdata-record-types).)
 Once you call an `AddTestData...` method of the class, initialize a new `TheoryData` instance inside if the `TheoryData` property is null, and adds the test data to it.

 Parameters of the methods are the same as the object array generator methods of the parent `DynamicDataSource` class, as well as the intended usage of it: